929 S. Farragut Street Philadelphia, PA 19143 215-382-0292 email@example.com

 We are so very grateful to our volunteers for their generosity of time and talent!

-Some Statistics about Our Students We presently serve 135 adults enrolled from 23 Countries.
+Some Statistics about Our Students since 2018: We presently serve 132 adults enrolled from 23 Countries.
 The majority of our students come from both the Eastern and Western countries of Africa and many speak French.
 The majority of students are women and these students range in age from 22 to 67 years of age.
-Since September 2017, nine more students have become Citizens of the United States, bringing our total to 36 citizens!
+Since June of 2018, seven more students have become Citizens of the United States, bringing our total to 43 citizens!
 76% of our students are employed; 57% in full time employment and 18% are part-time and one is self-employed.